reefland/ansible-zrepl_sink_tls_client/README.md

 ### Review `defaults/main.yml` to define the defaults

 The `defaults/main.yml` can be used to configure the default values including multiple sink jobs for the client.
+These defaults can be overwritten by any of the typical Ansible variable methods such as using inventory variables.

 #### Generic Zrepl Sink Settings